reddit/devvit/devvit-docs/docs/http_fetch.md

 - Access is only allowed to https URIs.
 - Supported HTTP methods: GET, POST, PUT, DELETE, OPTIONS and PATCH.
-- Fetching from domains that do not have CORS mode enabled will not work in Developer Studio.
 - HTTP timeout limit is 30 seconds.

 To request a domain to the allow-list, [please contact us via r/devvit modmail](https://www.reddit.com/message/compose/?to=r%2Fdevvit) or fill out [this form](https://forms.gle/Pn8Eq3RoPcmH1ZJJ7).